Skip to content

 DEProAge (proteomische Altersuhr)

-ProAge and related proteomic-age clocks estimate biological age from the concentrations of hundreds to thousands of plasma or serum proteins measured by aptamer-based (SomaScan) or proximity-extension assay (Olink) platforms.
-Landmark studies by Lehallier and colleagues (2019, Nature Medicine) demonstrated that the plasma proteome changes non-linearly with age in three distinct waves, and subsequent work trained predictive models on up to ~3,000 proteins.
-Proteomic clocks capture post-transcriptional and secreted signals not reflected in DNA methylation, and recent analyses suggest protein-based age acceleration associates with age-related disease risk, though platform-specific protein selection means scores are not directly interchangeable across studies.
+ProAge and similar 'proteomic age' clocks estimate your biological age from the levels of hundreds to thousands of proteins in your blood.
+The proteins are measured by aptamer-based (SomaScan) or proximity-extension (Olink) platforms.
+Landmark work by Lehallier and colleagues (2019, Nature Medicine) showed that your blood proteome changes non-linearly with age, in three distinct waves.
+Later models trained on up to about 3,000 proteins.
+These protein clocks capture signals that DNA-methylation clocks miss, from after transcription and from secreted proteins.
+Recent analyses suggest a faster protein-age goes with more age-related disease risk.
+But because each platform picks different proteins, the scores are not directly interchangeable across studies.

 Sources